 The Schedule of events for Fall Field Trips is as follows:

 When you arrive at the farm, each teacher will be given a trolley ride ticket with your class time to ride the trolley to pick a pumpkin.
-This will be scheduled sometime within your farm stay and takes 20-30 minutes.
+This will be scheduled sometime within your farm visit and takes ~30 minutes.

 The rest of your time at the farm can be spent doing the following at your own pace: